LunaSare/lunasare-blogdown/content/post-dev/2022-02-01_configuring-git/index.md

 ```
 pbcopy < ~/.ssh/id_ed25519.pub
 ```

-Or copy/paste from:
+-->
+Copy/paste the numeric part that outputs from:

 ```
 cat ~/.ssh/id_ed25519.pub
 ```

-We will go to our GitHub profile and add the SSH key we just copied.
+Now, go to your GitHub profile and add the SSH key you just copied.

 Finally, we can check again that our ssh authentication is working with:

 ```
-ssh -v git@github.com
+ssh -T git@github.com
 ```

 ## Setting up a token instead of a password for GitHub